thewilloftheshadow/vscode-server-template/README.md

 Run the full VSCode server within coder!
 (Enabled settings sync and Microsoft Marketplace) **Thank you matifali#7055 for showing me that vscode-server exists!**

+**Please note that this template uses software that is owned by Microsft.
+Please look at the licensing and terms [here](https://code.visualstudio.com/license/server)**

 ## Usage
 Clone the repo and use the coder command to upload the template (*Make sure you have docker installed on the host!*)